Attachment and Bio-Behavioural Synchrony in Dyads

 Overview

 The field of social neuroscience is currently undergoing an important transition.
-Until recently, social cognitive and emotional processing were mostly investigated in single participants in isolation – e.g., by presenting social images, videos, sounds, etc., via screens to participants that are alone during fMRI or EEG data acquisition.
-This experimental approach is nowadays referred to as “1st person social neuroscience”.
-During the last years, the focus has increasingly shifted to measuring brain activation in two (or more) people during direct and live social interaction using so-called hyperscanning paradigms, thereby enabling “2nd person social neuroscience“.
+Until recently, social cognitive and emotional processing was mostly investigated in single participants in isolation – e.g., by presenting images, videos, sounds, etc., via screens to participants that are alone during functional magnetic resonance imaging (fMRI) or electroencephalography (EEG) data acquisition.
+This experimental approach is nowadays referred to as “1st person social neuroscience“.
+However, during the last years, the focus has increasingly shifted to measuring brain activation in two (or more) people during direct and live social interaction using so-called “hyperscanning” paradigms, thereby enabling “2nd person social neuroscience“.

-During 2nd person social neuroscience investigations, neural signals are obtained from two (or more) participant individually and subsequently assessed for their temporal alignment or coherence, also called interpersonal neural synchrony.
-The same procedure can be applied for behavioural (e.g., eye gaze, touch), physiological (e.g., heart rate), and endocrine (e.g., secretion of oxytocin, cortisol) measures.
-This is summarised under the umbrella term bio-behavioural synchrony pioneered by Ruth Feldman.
+During 2nd person social neuroscience investigations, neural signals are simultaneously obtained from two (or more) participants and subsequently assessed for their temporal alignment or coherence, also called interpersonal neural synchrony.
+The same procedure can be applied for behavioural (e.g., eye gaze, touch), physiological (e.g., heart rate), and endocrine (e.g., secretion of oxytocin and cortisol) measures.
+This combination of measures is summarised under the umbrella term bio-behavioural synchrony pioneered by Ruth Feldman.
 For a very nice recent overview of bio-behavioural synchrony in general, and within the context of parent- (and particularly mother-) child interaction, attachment, and caregiving more specifically, see here.

 Relevant Talk Recordings & Articles